 VMware tools are pre-installed on the appliance which enables basic console control functions such as power on/off etc. The installed version of the various kernel modules and drivers is controlled by Loadbalancer.org at build time to ensure that only stable, fully tested versions are deployed.
 If the tools are later upgraded, these drivers and modules may be over-written.
 Therefore we do not recommend a full tool re-installation.
-If you do want to update the basic tool functionality (i.e. without affecting the installed drivers and modules) please follow the steps listed in this Loadbalancer.org blog.
+If you do want to update the basic tool functionality (i.e. without affecting the installed drivers and modules) please follow the steps listed in our blog.

-HYPER-V DEPLOYMENT
+Hyper-V Deployment